Appstun/NodeJS-EZTest/README.md

    "compileCommand": "tsc"    // Command that gets executed before the runtime gets run command.
 (You can set it to an empty string to ignore it.)
 }
 ```
-> By the way, if the file is not present, the extension will create automatically when you press the "start Testing" button.
+> By the way, if the file is not present, the extension will create it automatically when you press the "start Testing" button.

+<br><br>

+# Settings

+By default, the extension will wait for the code to finish.
+This can be changed with the setting `nodejs-eztest.waitForCodeToFinish` (default: checked/on).

+It's also possible to change the wait time with `nodejs-eztest.finishWaitTime` in seconds (default: 15; min: 2; max: 300).

 [Appstun](https://github.com/appstun) - Developer